 London – Who would have guessed that one of the most popular must-eat restaurant in London is Four Seasons, where hordes of Asians visit the restaurant for their popular Roast Duck.
 Not just any ducks here, with the restaurant picking the fatter-than-usual Irish ducks to give diners a more sinful and definitely more enticing oriental meal.
 Four Seasons is just one of the popular trio of Chinese restaurants at the Bayswater district where diners flock to satisfy their cravings often, with Gold Mine and New Fortune Cookie rounding up the top favourites.
 In fact, the popularity of the restaurants and the Irish Duck has swept back to Asia, with Four Seasons having opened outlets in Bangkok and Singapore since.
 Many of the Chinese restaurants in Singapore have also started introducing Irish duck as a staple item on the menu in recent years.

+After checking out countless cafes and teahouses in London, as well as some of the popular local restaurants, our craving for Chinese food was real.
 Question is, which of these three restaurants in London does the best Roast Duck?
 This has been debated and written by many of our fellow foodies as well, and for the Pandas, the choice is clear.
 The only restaurant we will return to in our next visit will definitely be Gold Mine, and here’s why.

 Gold Mine (金山楼）